Learn more about the options that are available to you as a first year student.

 At the University of Calgary, you can register for both your Fall 2013 and Winter 2014 semesters at the same time.
 Take advantage of this great opportunity—don't wait until the end of the fall term to register for your winter term, as your first-choice classes may be full.

 You may view your transfer credit by logging in to your online Student Centre.
-Once you know the transfer credit you have received, you may contact the academic advisor in your faculty to get advice on course selection.
+Once you know the transfer credit you have received, you may contact a program advisor in your faculty to get advice on course selection.